Sonic Frontiers: Gameplay

 Sonic engages in combat with robots in the open world, using the new Cyloop ability.

 Sonic Frontiers is a 3D platformer and action-adventure game.
-As Sonic, the player explores the Starfall Islands (which consist of various biomes, including flowery fields, forests, ancient ruins, and deserts) to collect the Chaos Emeralds and investigate the islands' relationship to them.
+As Sonic, the player explores the Starfall Islands (which consist of various biomes, including flowery fields, forests, ancient ruins and deserts) to collect the Chaos Emeralds and investigate the islands' relationship to them.
 Sonic retains his abilities from previous Sonic the Hedgehog games: he runs at high speeds, collects rings, grinds on rails, and homes in on enemies to attack.
 The player can double jump, sidestep, drop dash, and boost if Sonic has enough energy.
 New abilities include combat attacks, running alongside walls, and using the Cyloop to create a circle of light around objects and interact with them.
 The Cyloop can perform different tasks by drawing certain shapes — for example, drawing an infinity symbol or a number 8 will allow Sonic to boost indefinitely for a short time.
 Sonic also gains the ability to temporarily boost indefinitely upon collecting the maximum number of rings.
 The player can customize the controls and adjust the game's difficulty along with Sonic's speed, turning, acceleration, and sensitivity, among other things.
 As they progress, they can also upgrade Sonic's speed, attack, defense, ring capacity, and boost gauge.

+Sonic observing Kronos Island; Sonic Frontiers is the first game in the series to feature open world level design.

 The Starfall Islands act as the series's first open world, which writers compared to The Legend of Zelda: Breath of the Wild.
 (Note: Attributed to multiple references:) The world retains traditional Sonic elements, such as springs, boost pads, and grind rails.
 The player explores the islands as they solve puzzles, such as orienting statues and speedrunning, to reveal parts of the map and obtain items.
-One of Sonic's objectives is to rescue three of his friends — Miles "Tails" Prower, Amy Rose, and Knuckles the Echidna — who are trapped in Cyber Space.
+(Note: Attributed to multiple sources:) One of Sonic's objectives is to rescue three of his friends — Miles "Tails" Prower, Amy Rose, and Knuckles the Echidna — who are trapped in Cyber Space.
 This is accomplished by obtaining various collectibles found in the open world.
 Collectibles include Kocos, which upgrade Sonic's speed and ring capacity; New Kocos, which are larger and upgrade Sonic's boost gauge; Red Seeds of Power and Blue Seeds of Defense, which upgrade Sonic's attack strength and damage reduction, respectively; Sound Memories, which allow new songs to be added to the Jukebox; and Memory Tokens, which are used to trigger cutscenes and conversations with Sonic's friends when they receive them.
 These either progress the story's plot (occasionally via minigames) or expand their relationships with Sonic by requesting the player to complete side quests.
 Sonic's friends project themselves as holograms in the real world while trapped, allowing them to interact with and advise Sonic.
 Action Chain Challenges, which also appear in the open zone, require the player to complete actions and increase their score.
 Getting an S-rank on all of them allows the player to utilize Sonic's Spin Dash.